CloudCannon/documentation/_posts/2016-09-05-i18n-improvements-updated-path-selector-ui-and-general-fixes.md

 * CSS compressor no longer makes unsafe optimisations
 * Embedded data URLs no longer break after CSS compression
 * Path correction in i18n produces the correct URL
-* Assets within the editor are no longer cached unnecessarily&nbsp;
+* Assets within the editor are no longer cached unnecessarily